Automata Linear Dynamic Logic on Finite Traces: Main Proofs

-\begin{proof} Our approach to prove the statement is as follows.
+\begin{proof} Our proof proceeds according to the following.
 First, we describe a DFA $A_1 = (S_1, T, \Delta_1, s^1_0, G_1)$ that accepts $w$ iff conditions 1-6 of Corollary 3.1 hold.
 Checking these conditions requires constant memory.
 Then we describe a DFA $A_2 = (S_2, T, \Delta_2, s^2_0, G_2)$ that accepts $w$ iff conditions 7-8 of Corollary 3.1 hold.
 Checking these conditions requires at every step remembering the previous input symbol, which requires a number of states exponential in the size of $A$.
 We take the intersection of $A_1$ and $A_2$ to achieve $A_d$, which satisfies the conditions of the theorem.

 Here is the construction for $A_1$.
 Let $S_1 = \{s^1_0,s^1_a,s^1_{a'},s^1_r\}$, $T = 2^{AP} \times 2^{Q \times \{-1,0,1\} \times Q} \times 2^{Q \times \{0,1\} \times Q}$, $G_1 = \{s^1_a\}$.
 Intuitively, $s^1_0$ is the initial state; the state $s^1_a$ indicates that the input read so far has been acceptable and the automaton is ready to accept; the state $s^1_{a'}$ indicates that the input read so far has been acceptable, but the most recent move prescribed by $\gamma$ involves moving to the right, so the automaton is not ready to accept because if the last input character has just been read this indicates that $\gamma$ prescribes moving to the right, which is out of bounds of $w$; finally, the state $s^1_r$ is a rejecting sink.